tamersp25/docs/docs/engines/guidelines.md

 **1. Receive the Task Payload**

 When an engine gets a task to run, a payload with arguments specific to the task and references to media assets is passed as a JSON file.
-In order for your engine to accept and execute on the task sent from Veritone, your code must support the the fields specified in the payload.The task payload is accessed through the PAYLOAD_FILE environment variable.
+In order for your engine to accept and execute on the task sent from Veritone, your code must support the fields specified in the payload.
+The task payload is accessed through the PAYLOAD_FILE environment variable.

 _Best Practice Tip_: For local development, it&rsquo;s recommended to support accepting the payload file location through a command line variable.
-Sample Task Payload

 **Task Payload Attributes**